First eggs from pullets: what to expect

 You can predict first egg within 1–2 weeks of accuracy from three behavioral changes:

-The other useful signal is the egg song — a loud, repeating cackle hens do before and after laying.
+The other useful signal is the egg song— a loud, repeating cackle hens do before and after laying.
 New layers often vocalize for several minutes around their first few eggs.
 The flock often joins in.
 Once you recognize the egg song, you can usually walk to the coop and find the new egg within 10 minutes.
+Of the three visible signals, I'd trust the squat over the comb every time — comb color tracks maturity loosely, but the squat means hormones have flipped and an egg is forming.
+The squat is rarely more than 10 days off the first egg in my experience.

-What the first month of eggs looks like
+What the first month of laying looks like, week by week

 AgeWhat you'll seeWhat to do